 Please refer to 2.1.1 Fund Structures.
-The same types of legal vehicles are available to retail funds, and in the authors' experience, OCIFs are typically established as unit trusts or companies.
+The same types of legal vehicles are available to retail funds and, in experience, OCIFs are typically established as unit trusts or companies.

-3.1.2 Common Process for Setting Up Investment Funds
+3.1.2 Common Process for Setting Up Investment Funds Retail Funds in Jersey

-Retail Funds

-Retail funds in Jersey encompass open-ended funds which are to be offered to retail investors and which do not qualify as an Expert Fund, Listed Fund or Eligible Investor Fund.
+Retail funds in Jersey encompass open-ended funds to be offered to retail investors and which do not qualify as an expert fund, listed fund or eligible investor fund.
 The first stage of the approval process is the approval of the promoter.
 This approval can be sought simultaneously with the submission of documents for review by the JFSC.
-Once such approval has been obtained, any JFSC comments on the documents have been resolved and the JFSC has approved the identity of the fund's service providers, the JFSC will issue the necessary consents.
-The extent of the JFSC's review and of the regulatory requirements it imposes will depend on the nature of the fund and, in particular, on any minimum level of investment or other restrictions on who can invest, as well as on whether the fund is open or closed-ended.
+Once such approval has been obtained, any JFSC comments on the documents have been resolved and the JFSC has approved the identity of the fund's service providers, the JFSC's review and of the regulatory requirements it imposes will depend on the nature of the fund and, in particular, on any minimum level of investment or other restrictions on who can invest and whether the fund is openor closed-ended.